Eresia/Rubika-Alumni-Discord-Bot/README.md

 /set-sheet-informations <link> <page> <range-min> <range-max>
 ```

-- link : The unique link of google sheet (by example : 1h0RfDCZzkDED0mIHt9b81x5BpoTMTjYc9xwaF4jtoPo if the origine link is https://docs.google.com/spreadsheets/d/1h0RfDCZzkDED0mIHt9b81x5BpoTMTjYc9xwaF4jtoPo)
+- link: The unique link of google sheet (by example: 1h0RfDCZzkDED0mIHt9b81x5BpoTMTjYc9xwaF4jtoPo if the origine link is https://docs.google.com/spreadsheets/d/1h0RfDCZzkDED0mIHt9b81x5BpoTMTjYc9xwaF4jtoPo)
-- page : The name of the page to use
+- page: The name of the page to use
-- range-min : The min range to use (ex: A1)
+- range-min: The min range to use (ex: A1)
-- range-max : The max range to use (ex: S2000)
+- range-max: The max range to use (ex: S2000)

 #### Role commands